-Breadcrumbs are a thin green line indicating the path since takeoff.
+Breadcrumbs are a thin green line indicating your aircraft's path since takeoff.

 5.7.14.1 Breadcrumbs Clear After

 The Breadcrumbs Clear After setting controls the time that Breadcrumbs remain on the Map after landing.
 If a takeoff is not detected after the last landing within the selected time, Breadcrumbs are automatically cleared from the map.